-We now present an equivalence result among the seven continuity postulates we introduced above.
+We now present an equivalence result among seven of the continuity postulates we introduced above.
 It is an analogue of Theorem 1 above for preferences.

-Theorem 2.
-Let \succeq be a complete and transitive relation on a convex subset of a Euclidean space with (i) property C and \succeq is convex, or (ii) property B and \succeq is weakly monotonic.
+Theorem 3.
+Let \succeq be a complete and transitive relation on a convex subset of a Euclidean space with (i) property \mathbf{C} and \succeq is convex, or (ii) property \mathbf{B} and \succeq is weakly monotonic.
 Then the following seven continuity postulates for \succeq are equivalent: graph continuous, continuous, linearly continuous, mixture-continuous, Archimedean, Wold-continuous, and weakly Wold-continuous.

-We note for emphasis that the theorem is false if properties B and C fail to hold; see Examples 6 and 7 in Appendix A.2.
-Property C holds for a simplex and the non-negative orthant in \mathbb{R}^n , the former is pervasive in decision theory and the latter in consumer theory, with convexity of preferences is a common assumption in both literatures.
-As to property B, when monotonicity of preferences is imposed (with or without convexity), the lattice structure is also assumed; see Gul (1992) in decision theory and Schmeidler (1969) in Walrasian economies where property B holds.
-Since properties B and C are used as substitutes in the theorem, and are not required to hold simultaneously, and the theorem can cover a wide range of models in economics.
-This being said, we note that properties B, C, and C', the weakening of the latter introduced in Section 3.1 above, are still restrictive.
-For example, a simplex is a common assumption in decision theory which satisfies property C but fails property B. If a version of the convexity assumption, such as independence and betweenness, is not imposed in these models, then the theorem above does
+We note for emphasis that the theorem is false if properties \mathbf{B} and \mathbf{C} fail to hold; see Examples 6 and 7 in Appendix A.2.
+Property \mathbf{C} holds for a simplex and the non-negative orthant in \mathbb{R}^n , the former is pervasive in decision theory and the latter in consumer theory, with convexity of preferences a common assumption in both literatures.
+As to property \mathbf{B} , when monotonicity of preferences is imposed (with or without convexity), the lattice structure is also assumed; see Gul (1992) in decision theory and Schmeidler (1969) in Walrasian economies where property \mathbf{B} holds.
+Since properties \mathbf{B} and \mathbf{C} are used as substitutes in the theorem, and are not required to hold simultaneously, and the theorem can cover a wide range of models in economics.
+This being said, we note that properties \mathbf{B} , \mathbf{C} , and \mathbf{C}' , the weakening of the latter introduced in Section 3.1 above, are still restrictive.
+For example, a simplex is a common assumption in decision theory which satisfies property \mathbf{C} but fails property \mathbf{B} .
+If a version of the convexity assumption, such as independence and betweenness, is not imposed in these models, then the theorem above does not apply even if the preference relation is assumed to be monotone.
+Hence, the generalization of the results by weakening the assumptions on the choice sets is worthwhile and interesting.